31 Days to Improve Your Financial Life (Take the Challenge!)

 This is great Phil, neat idea.

-37. Avatar Philip Taylor says:
+37. Philip Taylor Philip Taylor says:

 Even better!
 You never spent it to begin with.
 Sounds like you are an efficient buyer.

-38. Avatar Philip Taylor says:
+38. Philip Taylor Philip Taylor says:

 Sorry, man.
 Next time I’ll check with the local network.